Wellington County, Queensland

-Wellington County, Queensland is a cadastral division of Queensland and a County of remote western Queensland.
+Wellington County is a cadastral division of Queensland and a county of remote western Queensland.

 The county came into existence in the 19th century, but reached its current size on 8 March 1901, when the Governor of Queensland issued a proclamation legally dividing Queensland into counties under the Land Act 1897.
 At this point parts were taken off Wellington County to form the current adjoining Counties.

 The entirety of the County is incorporated land with the seat of local government at Cunnamulla, Queensland.